geudde/attic-chest/pages/13.reference/01.porden/docs.md

 With such sweet force the tide of rapture came,

-Its sudden weight o'erwhelm'd her weary frame ;
+Its sudden weight o'erwhelm'd her weary frame;

-She sunk ; but pleasure soon her eye relumed,
+She sunk; but pleasure soon her eye relumed,

 And her wan face a livelier hue assumed.